Milky Way Farm: Milky Way Farm Today

 In 2007 the property was sold for a reported price of $10 million.
 The buyer announced plans for a $400 million development of a luxury residential community to consist of 750 to 900 homes, an equestrian club including a horse track and polo field, a golf course, and equestrian trails.
 Ferrier became ill and the property went into foreclosure in May 2009.
 Beginning in 2010, Milky Way Farm was purchased in sections by a father and daughter until over 1100 acres of the original property were reconstituted.
 With the assistance of the Tennessee Land Trust, the front acreage was placed in permanent agricultural easement, and slowly improvements began to once again protect the property.
 The historic Manor House, barns, roofs, roads, and stone walls have each received attention.
-In 2017, the reigns were passed to the daughter and her sister to continue to care for this Tennessee landmark.
+In 2017, the reins were passed to the daughter and her sister to continue to care for this Tennessee landmark.
 Revenue from events, tours, weddings, corporate meetings, trail runs, farming, guided hunts, and seasonal festivals help operate and restore the property.
 It has been home to events such as the Warrior Dash, Tough Mudder, Green Beret Challenge, and the Spartan Race.
 Current renovation projects include improvements to the Show Barn, Manor House, roads, and the historic race track.